amarakon/nvim-cmp-lua-latex-symbols/README.md

 ```

 ## Issues

--   The text file used to parse the symbols is really large.
-Also, the
-    code has to loop through each line of the file, then loop through
-    each section, and check if the symbol is valid.
-This takes a long
-    time.
-I plan to add a cache feature to this plugin in the future.

 -   There are certain instances where you will see two different symbols
     with the same name.
 Most of the time, only the first symbol is